 Some time ago I was drifting aimlessly on Wikipedia, when I happened upon a tiny gem of a fact in a quiet, unregarded and dusty corner.
 I was so surprised that I immediately headed into the West End to see if it was true.
 It was.
 Mostly.

-In a traffic island in the middle of Charing Cross Road, opposite the junction with Old Compton Street, lies a grill beneath which runs a utility access tunnel – in the featured photograph above, the grill is beyond the yellow traffic bollard, with Old Compton Street to the left.
+In a traffic island in the middle of Charing Cross Road, opposite the junction with Old Compton Street, on the precise line of the boundary between Camden and the City of Westminster, lies a grill.
+Beneath this grill runs a utility access tunnel – in the featured photograph above, the grill is beyond the yellow traffic bollard, with Old Compton Street to the left.
 If you look carefully – which means getting on your hands and knees, probably to the surprise of those crossing the road – you will see that a few feet below the surface, on the wall, the tunnel is helpfully labelled.
 Twice, in fact – once in paint and once on a badly corroded enamel name plate.
 ‘Little Compton Street’ , they proclaim.
 But there is no Little Compton Street.
 You are definitely in Charing Cross Road, definitely opposite Old Compton Street.
 On the other side of Charing Cross road, opposite the entrance to Old Compton Street, is just a yard used as a terrace by a restaurant, with a 1980s dark red brick office block (officially 125 Shaftesbury Avenue) looming ominously behind.
 Beyond that, I can tell you, is New Compton Street.

 ← What is most obvious from this picture is that I’m a rubbish photographer and that the signs in question are not in the most convenient position